 Signs and Symptoms Diabetes

-Signs and symptoms of Diabetes vary, however, doctor must be immediately contacted on coming across any of these symptoms.
+Signs and symptoms of Diabetes vary, however, a doctor must be immediately contacted on coming across any of these symptoms.
 Diabetes is of varied types and all have different onset times.
 Varying symptoms thus it is important to keep a track of these symptoms and must be reported to the doctor.

 Like many other diseases, better results can be sought with early detection of the disease.
 Generally, it is classified into two types Type One and Type Two.